Workforce Analytics

 Earlier visibility into patterns and workload

 Leaders can see changes in workload or focus sooner, which helps them understand when teams may be under pressure or when extra support could make a difference.
+This is especially critical for remote and hybrid teams — understanding how hybrid setups affect productivity requires real data, not assumptions.

 Fair and consistent leadership